 Here's a meme that attempts to express an argument from a forthcoming philosophy article (author and title forthcoming).
 I don't suppose articles are summed up as memes very often!
-The abstract of the paper is below the fold.
+The abstract of the paper is below.

 Meanwhile, many ordinary pro-life people think that stopping abortion is far and away the most morally urgent socio-political issue.
 They reason that since abortion (in their view) consists in the unjust killing of so many human persons, fighting it should be an overwhelming priority.